BehroozMansouri/MathAMR/GeneratingMathAMR/README.md

 This reads the context of topics, and generate MathAMR.
 The results will be saved in `results/mathamr_topics.tsv`.

-Then, run the following command to generate MathAMRs for candidates (Note that this needs more time in scale of hours):
+Then, run the following command to generate MathAMRs for candidates (Note that this needs more time in scale of several hours to a day):
 ```bash
 python generate_mathamr_candidates.py --opt_dir ./opt_representation_V3
 ```